China-Japan-Vis/cj2022/index.md

 The 5th Workshop will be held online on Thursday, April 14, 2022.
 It consists of 6 invited talks and panel discussions.
 We invited three young researchers from both China and Japan to attend this workshop and share their research, insight and experience.

-The registration will open soon.
+Registration is made online via this [Registration Form (Google Form)](https://forms.gle/zogG9WN4VQsJ8Tfs9).
+The registration system will open until 23:59 JST April 12, 2022.